 In Congress right now the League strongly supports major sweeping legislation that will expand voting rights and improve our elections.
 H.R.
 1 or the For the People Act is a comprehensive democracy reform package that includes restoration of the Voting Rights Act, voter registration modernization, public financing of elections through small donor matching funds, ending partisan gerrymandering and more.
 The League worked behind the scenes to influence the language of this legislation, including a push to include Same Day Registration.

 The For the People Act is just what America needs as we prepare for the 2020 election, a year that will commemorate the League's 100th birthday and the centennial celebration of the 19th Amendment.
 As we celebrate 100 years of women's suffrage in 2020, we will continue to carry on the legacy of that achievement by making sure ALL eligible voters can exercise their rights and championing the expansion of those rights in the For the People Act.

-Today marks the 164th anniversary of the start of the Seneca Falls Convention, which is often considered to be the start of the suffrage movement in America.On July 19-20, 1848, 300 hundred men and women gathered in Seneca Falls, NY to discuss the role of women in American society, and to debate the Declaration of Sentiments as prepared by Elizabeth Cady Stanton.
-Stanton based the language of the Declaration of Sentiments on the Declaration of Independence.
+Today marks the 164th anniversary of the start of the Seneca Falls Convention, when 300 people gathered in Seneca Falls, NY to discuss the role of women in American society.

 Read President Elisabeth MacNamara's Huffington Post article on the 95th anniversary of the 19th Amendment.